juj/fbcp-ili9341/README.md

 # Introduction

-This repository implements a driver for certain SPI-based LCD displays for Raspberry Pi.
+This repository implements a driver for certain SPI-based LCD displays for Raspberry Pi 3 and Zero.

 ![PiTFT display](/example.jpg "Adafruit PiTFT 2.8 with ILI9341 controller")